OcelotBabou/Quartz/content/2-The World/Regions/Locations/Neodoulas.md

 Neodoulas' trade in recruits is also a significant economic driver.
 With Fort Logos perpetually in need of soldiers, the kingdom profits immensely by supplying a steady flow of forced conscripts.
 The demand is so high that the military leaders of Fort Logos are willing to turn a blind eye to their origins, and pay an incentive for their continued supply.

 Beyond its trade in recruits, Neodoulas faces challenges in engaging with the broader economy of the Shattered Kingdoms.
 The lingering animosity from its split with Doulas has led to widespread propaganda and mistrust, limiting trade opportunities with many neighboring regions.
-However, the ever pragmatic Mesokini has emerged as a consistent trade partner, willing to overlook Neodoulas' practices in exchange for favorable deals and reliable goods.
+However, the ever pragmatic [[Mesokini]] has emerged as a consistent trade partner, willing to overlook Neodoulas' practices in exchange for favorable deals and reliable goods.

 ### 6. **Culture and Society**

 The culture and society of Neodoulas are deeply stratified, reflecting the rigid hierarchy established by its political and economic systems.
-At its core, **status is everything**, with the ruling elite enjoying unparalleled wealth and privilege while the lower classes, particularly the forced recruits, endure harsh conditions and minimal freedoms.
+At its core, status is everything, with the ruling elite enjoying unparalleled wealth and privilege while the lower classes, particularly the forced recruits, endure harsh conditions and minimal freedoms.

 The aristocracy of Neodoulas lives in opulence, often isolated from the struggles of the broader population.
 They view themselves as the rightful rulers of the region, their wealth and power justified by their supposed ingenuity and resourcefulness in carving out Neodoulas' independence.
 Art, architecture, and literature are all highly regarded among this class, often used as tools to celebrate Neodoulas' dominance and its unique place in Siar'Morrin.
 The elite are also deeply pragmatic, placing value on alliances, resource management, and practical governance over idealistic pursuits.